luciapintor/WiFi-Sniffer/README.md

 # WiFi-Sniffer

-This algorithm is part of a study aimed at the realization of a dataset consisting of .pcap captures of Wi-Fi packets emitted by a single device, simultaneously on 3 channels.

-Each capture takes place in an isolated environment (anechoic chamber) and aims to study packet sending patterns on smartphones with different vendors and operating systems.

-The purpose of the study is to realize people counting systems based on probe request sniffing, that can overcome the issue of [mac address randomization][https://source.android.com/devices/tech/connect/wifi-mac-randomization].

-This simple script can be used to capture Wi-Fi packets via interfaces that support [monitor mode][https://en.wikipedia.org/wiki/Monitor_mode].

 This algorithm configures the sniffing interfaces, starts the sniffing in each interface and save collected data in files.